jssmith/stigdb/docs/build.md

      |-- src
 ```

 After compilation completes, all binaries can be found under the `~/stig/out` directory.
+If you've run a debug build (the default build type), the binaries will be under `~/stig/out/debug`.
+If it was a release build (`make release`), the binaries will be under `~/stig/out/release`.

 ### make